 At 5 years, death occurred in 5.7% versus 7.9% (p = 0.32), myocardial infarction occurred in 2.0% versus 1.7 (p = 0.76), stroke occurred in 0.7% versus 0.7% (p = 0.99), and ischemia-driven target vessel revascularization occurred in 11.4% versus 5.5% (p = 0.012), respectively, for PCI versus CABG.

 Among Korean patients with unprotected left main coronary stenosis, revascularization with sirolimus-eluting stents was noninferior to CABG.
-Major adverse cardiac and cerebrovascular events were similar between the groups at 5 years.
+Major adverse cardiac and cerebrovascular events were similar between the groups at 10 years.
+During extended follow-up, there was possible effect modification for major adverse cardiac and cerebrovascular events, favoring CABG versus PCI for left main plus three-vessel disease.
+This is consistent with other lines of evidence, which revealed that CABG is likely preferential to PCI among patients with high SYNTAX score.
 Individual components of the primary outcome were lower than expected and similar between the two groups, except for target vessel revascularization, which occurred more frequently in the PCI group.